 The Economic Growth and Regeneration Committee consists of 7 Elected Members and is responsible for Inward Investment and Economic Growth.
+The Committee is also responsible for Culture & Events and Learning & Skills.

-Economic Growth and Regeneration Committee Membership Membership 7 Councillors Quorum 3 Councillor 3 Councillors No Economic Growth and Regeneration Committee Function 1 Inward Investment and Economic Growth (EDDNRS)
+Eco Economic Growth and Regeneration Committee Membership Men Membership 7 Councillors Quorum 3 Councillors 3 Councillors